Shuangy's Kitchensink

 • Add the roasted tomatoes, their juice, basil, and vegetable broth.

-• Use an immersion blender or regular blender to blend the soup to desired smoothness.
+• Add Cashews (if using any) then use an immersion blender or regular blender to blend the soup to desired smoothness.

 • If desired, simmer for another half an hour and serve warm with your favorite toppings and added sides.